okalangkenneth/FizzBuzzProject/README.md

 2. Run the command `dotnet test`.

 ## Contributing
-Contributions are welcome to enhance the project's functionality or demonstrate additional .NET features.
-Please open an issue or a pull request with your proposed changes.
+We welcome contributions that enhance the project's functionality or demonstrate additional .NET features.
+Please feel free to open an issue or a pull request with your proposed changes.

 ## License
 [MIT License](https://choosealicense.com/licenses/mit/)